BimoNiroha/BimoNiroha/journal/dev-notes.md

 - Explore integration with popular CI/CD platforms (e.g., GitHub Actions, GitLab CI).
 - Consider adding an API for programmatic access and external tool integration.

+"BimoNiroha" might benefit from a comprehensive documentation section explaining the project's purpose, architecture, and how to contribute.

+Consider adding a "Getting Started" guide within the README, outlining the steps for a new user to set up and run the project.